rhema254/Codility-Challenges/Readme.md

-# 🚀 My Codility Challenges Solutions in Python 🐍
+# 🚀 My Codility Exercices' Solutions in Python 🐍

-Welcome to **my repository** where I share my personal solutions to Codility challenges written in Python! 🌟
+Welcome to **my repository** where I share my personal solutions to Codility exercises written in Python! 🌟

 Codility is an excellent platform for improving coding skills and preparing for technical interviews.
 In this repository, I'll be posting **my solutions** to Codility problems that I’ve worked on.
 Let's dive in and grow together! 🚀